hjaltij/SiriProxy-Plex/README.md

 	* Make sure you have the correct plex_tv_index set.
 	* Verify in Plex that something is actually "on deck"

-2. How do I find my TV index
+2. How do I find my TV index?
 	* browse to: http://<your PMS server IP:32400/library/sections
 	* View page source
 	* Find the key for title of your your TV index